vertyco/vrt-cogs/nobot/README.md

 # NoBot Help

-Filter messages from other bots

-Some "Free" bots spam ads and links when using their commands, this cog fixes that.
-Add a bot to the watchlist and add phrases to look for and if that phrase is found in the other bot's message, this cog will delete them.
+Filter messages from other bots<br/><br/>Some "Free" bots spam ads and links when using their commands, this cog fixes that.<br/>Add a bot to the watchlist and add phrases to look for and if that phrase is found in the other bot's<br/>message, this cog will delete them.

 # nobot
  - Usage: `[p]nobot`

 Main setup command for NoBot

+## nobot addbot
+ - Usage: `[p]nobot addbot <bot>`

+Add a bot to the filter list

+## nobot delbot
+ - Usage: `[p]nobot delbot <bot>`

+Remove a bot from the filter list<br/><br/>If bot is no longer in the server, use its ID

 ## nobot addfilter
  - Usage: `[p]nobot addfilter <message>`

 Add text context to match against the bot filter list, use phrases that match what the bot sends exactly

-## nobot delbot
+## nobot delfilter
- - Usage: `[p]nobot delbot <bot>`
+ - Usage: `[p]nobot delfilter`

-Remove a bot from the filter list
+Delete a filter

-If bot is no longer in the server, use its ID

 ## nobot view
  - Usage: `[p]nobot view`

 View NoBot settings

-## nobot delfilter
- - Usage: `[p]nobot delfilter`

-Delete a filter

-## nobot addbot
- - Usage: `[p]nobot addbot <bot>`

-Add a bot to the filter list